forem/forem/docs/contributing.md

 npm install gitdocs -g
 ```

-Specifying `-g` will install the library globally which is what you want to do.
+Specifying `-g` will install the library globally, which is what you want to do.

 If you use yarn you can instead issue: